rahmanfaisal0414/C241-PS042-Capstone-Yap2Type/CC/Readme.md

    Clone the Yap2Type repository to your local machine using the following command:

-   I. Clone Repositori Utama
+   A. Clone Repositori Utama

    ```bash
       git clone https://github.com/rahmanfaisal0414/C241-PS042-Capstone-Yap2Type.git
    ```

-   II.
-Move to Subdirectory, After cloning the main repository, move to the subdirectory you want:
+   B. Move to Subdirectory, After cloning the main repository, move to the subdirectory you want:

    ```bash
    cd C241-PS042-Capstone-Yap2Type/cc